o-t-w/blog/src/content/blog/dark-mode.md

 <div class="bg-gradient" style="color-scheme: light;"></div>
 <div class="bg-gradient" style="color-scheme: dark;"></div>

-Its also possible to switch between a single solid color and a gradient, depending on the `color-scheme`.
+It's also possible to switch between a single solid color and a gradient, depending on the `color-scheme`.

 ```css
 .bg-grad-solid {